Park City: A Western Destination for Dining, Skiing, & Sundance

 Chef Ryan Burnham was raised in Virginia and fell in love with the Wasatch Mountains lifestyle as a University of Utah student.
 He was trained at the California Culinary Academy and has spent most of his career in Park City.

-- His kitchen at Goldener Hirsch serves breakfast, lunch, dinner, and Apres Ski during the winter, and dinner in summer
+- His kitchen at Goldener Hirsch serves breakfast, lunch, dinner, and Apres Ski.

 - The Goldener Hirsch menu is studded with classic Austrian dishes like signature cheese fondue, Weiner schnitzel, and apple strudel

 - Lamb Chili